Same-sex immigration policy of the United States: Immigration rights for transgender people

 The Defense of Marriage Act did not provide a legal definition of man or woman.
 Until 2002, USCIS tended to recognize marriages that included a transgender partner if those marriages were considered valid in the jurisdiction where the marriage was established.
 Beginning in 2002, USCIS rejected all applications of couples in which one partner was transgender, which became formal policy in 2004.
 Later that year, the Board of Immigration Appeals (BIA) rejected the policy in a non-precedential decision.

 In 2005, the precedential ruling in In re Lovo-Lara, BIA established a precedent that invalidated the 2004 policy of rejecting all marriage applications in which one of the partners was transgender.
 That ruling stipulated that USCIS had to determine whether a marriage was valid in the location where it was established as well as in the location where the couple resided.
 The ruling of the BIA was made official in 2009 and revised in 2012.
 Under these rules, immigration first has to determine whether the marriage is a heterosexual or same-sex marriage in the state the couple enjoined the marriage, then the same for the state the couple resides in, and finally they have to determine whether the marriage is valid under the DOMA.
 Although this resolved the issue of immigration for heterosexual couples from states and countries where they could get married, same-sex couples remained barred from immigration based on marriage just as other same-sex couples.

-The rules let to the advise from lawyers to postpone transitioning in order to gain permanent residence based on marriage when the couples would be a same-sex couple after transitioning even when they have a valid heterosexual marriage.
+The rules let to the advice from lawyers to postpone transitioning in order to gain permanent residence based on marriage when the couples would be a same-sex couple after transitioning even when they have a valid heterosexual marriage.
 In 2012, this approach was challenged by a same-sex couple who got married in Texas in 2010 where they are considered a heterosexual couple under the ruling in Littleton v.
 Prange.
 Their petition was originally rejected by immigration, but in January 2013, in a non precedential decision, the Board of Immigration Appeals remanded the case back to USCIS with instructions to apply the rules set forth in In re Lovo-Lara, and determine whether the couple had a valid marriage under the laws of the State of Texas.
 The case was held up by USCIS until the US supreme court struck down Section 3 of DOMA in June 2013.

 Once the U.S. Supreme Court ruling in United States v.
 Windsor ended enforcement of Section 3 of DOMA in June 2013, couples in which a partner is transgender are treated the same as all other couples for the purposes of immigration.